kidavito/little-lemon-react-project/README.md

 # Little Lemon React Project

-This project was built by me using React.js as a requirement to finish the Meta Front-End developer certification.
+This project was built by me using React.js as a requirement to complete the Meta Front-End developer certification.
 You can see the live demo [here](https://kidavito.github.io/little-lemon-react-project/).

 ## Available Scripts